 For some Configuration utilities, you must examine system and new hardware option switch settings before you save the configuration data and exit the utility.
-The adapter has no switches or jumpers.
+The FDDI/EISA adapter has no switches or jumpers.
 Follow your EISA Configuration utility instructions before you exit the utility.

-12. When the Configuration utility indicates it is safe to do so, turn off the power to your computer system and install the adapter (see Installing the Adapter).
+12. When the Configuration utility indicates it is safe to do so, turn off the power to your computer and install the adapter.